Kid-Friendly New Years Eve Traditions and Activities

 This is done with 12 balloons.
 Each has a piece of paper inside with an activity written on it.
 You can pop a balloon every hour of the day if you are super ambitious with older kids who are patient.

-If you have younger kids like I do, know they have a hard time waiting and you like them going to bed at a normal hour there is a shorter way!
+If you have younger kids as I do, know they have a hard time waiting and you like them going to bed at a normal hour there is a shorter way!
 Popping a balloon every 15 minutes for 3 hours seems a lot more appealing.

 Feel free to change up the time increments any way you like.
 The main point is to number the balloons 1-12 to “count down” the time.
 You could try to hang them from the ceiling or on the wall in the shape of a clock face.
-I went for on the floor for my kids to search for the number.
+I went on the floor for my kids to search for the number.

 Keep reading for an awesome list of activities to put inside of those balloons!!!
 Lots of links to help you find, make, recycle or buy what you need to create these fun activities with your family.